 Can I do an internship in your group at UCLA?
 I am an undergraduate or graduate student at another university.

-Not unless you have your own financial support.
-If you cannot indicate in your message that you have full financial support and/or send a bulk email not addressed specifically to me, I will certainly not reply as I get too many such queries.
+Probably not and certainly not unless you have your own financial support.
+If you cannot indicate in your message that you have full financial support and/or send a bulk email not addressed specifically to me, I will not reply as I get too many such queries.

 Demetri Terzopoulos